ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

-# Elapsed Time Table Column
+# Duration Table Column

 ## Overview

-The elapsed time table column will provide a way to visualize numeric data that represents a timespan.
-A 'timespan' is simply a numeric value representing a total number of seconds (i.e. a value of 5 means '5 seconds').
+The duration text table column will provide a way to visualize numeric data that represents a timespan.
+A "timespan" is simply a numeric value representing a total number of seconds (i.e. a value of 5 means '5 seconds').

 ### Background